Iris-Smok/JoyfulBookstore-PP5/README.md

 | 7   | As a **first time user** I can see an interesting home page so that I can understand what shop sells
 | 8   | As a **first time user** I can easily navigate through the site so that I can view desired content
 | 9   | As a **first time user** I can find a navigation bar and footer so that I can see what content there is on the website
-| 10  | As a **first time user** I can register and create account so that I can view my orders, save delivery details, create whish list and leave feedback
+| 10  | As a **first time user** I can register and create account so that I can view my orders, save delivery details, create whishlist and leave feedback

 **Epic: User**